Canadian passport: Proof of Canadian citizenship

 Although the provincial or territorial birth certificate is accepted by IRCC as valid proof of citizenship, Section 3(2) of the Citizenship Act declares that a child born in Canada to a diplomatic or consular officer or other representative of a foreign country, or an employee in the service of such person, is not a Canadian citizen if neither parent was a Canadian citizen or Canadian permanent resident at time of the child's birth.
 Such persons may be issued Canadian passports, as their provincial or territorial birth certificate are considered as proof of citizenship.
 Under the Act, however, they are legally not Canadian citizens even if they hold a valid Canadian passport.

 The ambiguity on the enforcement of the Act can create hardship for Canadian passport holders who assumed they were Canadian citizens.
 Deepan Budlakoti, a stateless man born in Ottawa to Indian parents who were employed by the Indian High Commission at the time of his birth, was twice issued a Canadian passport under the assumption that he was a Canadian citizen by virtue of being born in Canada.
 His Canadian passport, however, was cancelled after his criminal convictions in 2010 brought the investigation by Citizenship and Immigration Canada, which concluded in 2011 that he was not a Canadian citizen, but a permanent resident.
 His request for judicial review in the Federal Court, and subsequent appeals up to the Supreme Court of Canada, to recognize him as a Canadian citizen were denied.
 The Indian government claims that he had lost his Indian citizenship by obtaining a Canadian passport, as Rule 3 of Schedule III of the Citizenship Rules, 1956 of India states that "the fact that a citizen of India has obtained on any date a passport from the Government of any other country shall be conclusive proof of his/her having voluntarily acquired the citizenship of that country before that date".
 Budlakoti, therefore, is stateless, regardless of the fact that he had held a Canadian passport.

-Visa requirements
+Visa requirements map

 Visa requirements for Canadian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Canada.
-According to the 2022 Henley Passport Index, holders of a Canadian passport can visit 185 countries and territories without a visa or with a visa on arrival, ranking the Canadian passport 7th in the world (tied with Australia).
+According to the 2024 Henley Passport Index as of February 2024, holders of a Canadian passport can visit 189 countries and territories without a visa or with a visa on arrival, ranking the Canadian passport 6th in the world (tied with the Czech Republic, Hungary, Poland and the United States).